How AI is Reshaping Hotels

 What hotels can do:

-• Deploy and train AI guest communication tools with property-specific content and system integrations.
+• Launch and train AI guest communication tools with property-specific content and system integrations.

 • Use guest queries as feedback loops, revealing unclear information, service gaps, or recurring requests.